marcelocg/mcgsh/content/_index.md

     type: contentblock
     title: About
     content: >-
-      I am a software developer since mid 90's and have experienced all major languages, platforms and paradigms since.
+      <p>I am a software developer since mid 90's and have experienced all major
+      languages, platforms and paradigms since.
 From good old Clipper 5 to VB and Delphi, then some weird ones like Progress and Centura, then to web with ASP and PHP.
-Well, this was a long time ago...
+Well, this was a long time ago...</p>

-      Over the last 20 years (I was about to write "recently", but figured it to not that recent) I've put my hands on Java, Ruby and Python.
+      <p>Over the last 20 years (I was about to write "recently", but figured it
+      to not that recent) I've put my hands on Java, Ruby and Python.
 Had even some time and opportunities to experiment with Go, Elixir and Rust.
-Today I'm most focused on backend Java with Spring ecossystem, reactive systems, Kafka, Docker and Kubernetes.
+Today I'm most focused on backend Java with Spring ecossystem, reactive systems, Kafka, Docker and Kubernetes.</p>

-      This is [my Blog](/blog), where you can excpect to find content on any of (but not limited to) these subjects.
+      <p>This is [my Blog](/blog), where you can excpect to find content on any of
+      (but not limited to) these subjects.
 Hope you like the variety and depth of the articles I write.
-Feel free to get in touch via social media, e-mail or commenting on [DEV](https://dev.to/marcelocg), where my articles are cross-posted from.
+Feel free to get in touch via social media, e-mail or commenting on [DEV](https://dev.to/marcelocg), where my articles are cross-posted from.</p>
   - section_id: recent-posts
     component: posts_block.html
     type: postsblock